 Other notable spots of interest include the Santa Sofia, with its signature bell tower, which dates back to 760, Sant’Ilario dating back to the 6th and 7th centuries, the Palazzo di Paolo V from the 16th century, the church of San Salvatore, from the High Middle Ages and the Cathedral of Santa Maria Assunta dating back from the 9th century.

 A walk through the city and surrounding area is a walk through time.
 Each ancient edifice tells another story of what life was like in Benevento and how it came to be what it is today.

 The economy of Benevento reflects its surroundings.
 It is mainly agricultural and food processing including the unique flavors of Strega candy and Strega liqueur.
 The word “Strega” in Italian means witch.
 At times the city has been called the city of witches.
 You will find references to this lore in different parts of Benevento’s culture.

 The city is easily accessible from Rome and Naples by car with easy connection to both cities, as well as by train.
 So, if you are in either city and want to take a trip this way, the road to Benevento is an easy course.

-Benevento, rich in history and culture, presents a pleasant change to the traditional and heavy tourist areas of nearby Naples and the Amalfi Coast.
+Benevento, Italy is rich in history and culture.
+It presents a pleasant change to the traditional and heavy tourist areas of nearby Naples and the Amalfi Coast.
 The city provides the traveler with an opportunity to experience a little bit of a southern Italian town.
 Its unique combination of mountains, ancient ruins, and rural setting lets one absorb the more typical feel of daily life.

 By Mike Mancini